echohello-dev/transcribe-me/README.md

    make install
    ```

-3. Run the `transcribe-me install` command to create the `.transcribe.yaml` configuration file and provide your API keys for OpenAI, Anthropic, and AssemblyAI:
+3. Run the `transcribe-me install` command to create the `.transcribe.yaml` configuration file and provide your API keys for OpenAI and AssemblyAI:

    ```bash
    make transcribe-install